Linaro/lava/doc/overview.rst

 lava-tool or XML-RPC clients, an Authentication token should be created by the user.

+.. _note: An authentication token and a username are sufficient to allow
+          any remote user to use that account in LAVA.
+Take care when sharing scripts that the token and username are not disclosed.
+If a token becomes compromised, login to that LAVA instance and delete the token before creating a new one.

-Once the user is logged in to http://validation.linaro.org/ click on "API" link which will bring up a drop down menu on which click on "Authentication Tokens" link.
+Once the user is logged in to a LAVA instance
+(e.g. http://validation.linaro.org/) click on the "API" link which will bring up a drop down menu on which click on "Authentication Tokens" link.
 The following page will appear

 .. image:: ./images/authentication-tokens-page.png